Fort Assinniboine

 Soldiers

-Typical assignments out of Fort Assinniboine were recovering lost mounts, scouting and rounding up renegade Indians, usually Crees, burning their shacks and escorting the starving people to the border.
-The Milk River Valley had become a battleground between warring border tribes, (Blackfoot nation, Plains Cree and Sioux); Fort Assinniboine troops took an active roll in curtailing these clashes.
-Additional responsibilities included stopping the liquor trade and gun running into Canada.
+Typical assignments included recovering lost mounts, scouting for Indians, burning their shacks and escorting the starving people to the border.
+The Milk River Valley had become a battleground between warring tribes, (Blackfoot nation, Plains Cree and Sioux); Fort Assinniboine troops took an active role in curtailing these clashes.

 Elite cavalry unit leads a drill at the recently completed Fort Assinniboine.